Charles W. Albertson: Legislative history

 Albertson served in the North Carolina House of Representatives from 1989 until 1992.
 He then was elected to the North Carolina Senate, serving from 1993 until his retirement in 2010.
 That year, he decided not to seek re-election.

 While in the state Senate, Albertson served as a co-chairman of the Appropriations/Base Budget Committee.
 He also served in that chamber's party leadership as the Senate Democratic Caucus Secretary from 2005 to 2010.
 Prior to this, he served as chair of the Committee on Agriculture, Environment and Natural Resources.

 Music career

 Albertson is a singer-songwriter and musician that has toured in 26 countries.
 He has also appeared at the Grand Ole Opry.
 Primarily a country and gospel singer, he has worked with Jimmy Capps and claims Hank Williams, Lefty Frizzell, Ernest Tubb, Roy Acuff, Kitty Wells, and Hank Thompson as influences.
 He appeared on Arthur Smith's UNC-TV show Carolina Calling.

+Albertson toured Iran just before the overthrow of the Shah.
+He played a couple of shows with Tommy Cash during his career.
 He performed at many Democratic Party rallies and once wrote the theme song/jingle for the "Goodness Grows in North Carolina" program that the state promoted.
 In 2010, outraged over the citations in his district of members of Willie Nelson's band (which led to Nelson cancelling a concert there), Albertson wrote and recorded a song called "Leave the Man Alone" criticizing law enforcement for the incident.
 It received airplay on several country stations.